llab305/O-RAN/xApp Descriptor/readme.md

  *	Writer : xApp designer
  *	Data type : string
  *	Description : List of xApps that support executing A1 policies.</br> If an xApp needs to receive A1 policies, it can choose to fill in this field.
 The xApp Manager will then update this information in the xApp Manager Table in influxDB.
 Conversely, if the xApp does not need to receive A1 policies, this field does not need to be filled in.
- When filling in the content, the xApp designer should enter the xapp_name (Mandatory) field according to the future deployment of xApps that support executing A1 policies in the xApp Descriptor.
+ When filling in the content, the xApp designer should enter the xapp_name (Mandatory) field according to the future deployment of xApps that support executing A1 policies in the xApp descriptor.
  *	Example : Figure 2.4-10

  <p align="center"><img src = "https://raw.githubusercontent.com/llab305/O-RAN/master/xApp%20Descriptor/Figure/Figure%202.4-10.png"></image></p>